mimoduo/mimogear/docs/postcss/README.md

 ##Styling Your Site

-Getting started with styles is fairly simple!
-All the base styles are found in /src/postcss/.
-If you'd like to use Mimogear's mixins, be sure to check out the /src/postcss/utilities/ folder.
+Getting started with styles is pretty simple!
+All the base styles are found in /src/postcss/ and documented in /docs/postcss/.
+If you'd like to use Mimogear's mixins, check out the /src/postcss/utilities/ folder.

-_If you have a question about what something is, there is a detailed set of docs found in /docs/postcss/._
+**If you have a question about what something is, there is a detailed set of docs found in /docs/postcss/.**